 I love them for their passion for their communities and for openly sharing the best of Italy with us on a day to day basis.
 These are the small businesses that I have gotten to know through my own travels & social media, and ones I recommend to to my own family, friends and travel clients.

 Husband and wife team Linda Martinez & Steve Brenner have created an oasis for travelers in the heart of Rome.
-Not only can you stay at The Beehive, their small hotel/hostel, they also have a vegetarian café where you can have breakfast daily and family-style dinners twice a week, even if you are not staying there!
+Not only can you stay at The Beehive, their small hotel/hostel, they also have a vegetarian café where you can have breakfast daily and family-style dinners 3-4 times week, even if you are not staying there!

 Linda & Steve are experts at hospitality and creating community which shows in everything they do.
-The Beehive hosts community events throughout the month like their monthly "Storytellers" series, blogger meet-ups and more, and make you feel like family even when you are far away from home.
+The Beehive hosts community events throughout the month like their monthly "Storytellers" series, (in both Rome & Florence) clothing and book swaps, blogger meet-ups and more, and make you feel like family even when you are far away from home.